ve-i-uj/shedu/README.md

 ./configure
 ```

 The project reads the settings from the ".env" file located in the root directory.
-There are example of .env files in the "configs" director.
+There are example of .env files in the "configs" directory.
 By default, without changing the settings, the game server will be launched with [kbengine_demos_assets](https://github.com/kbengine/kbengine_demos_assets).
 You can start the kbe server with your assets just point in the .env file the directory of your assets.
 For more information see settings [described here](#configuration-file).
 Copy an example env file to the root directory and change it if you want set your custom settings.

 ```bash
 cp configs/example.env .env
 ```

-Build KBEngine
+Build KBEngine.
+There are several already built kbe images on [Docker Hub](https://hub.docker.com/repository/registry-1.docker.io/shedu/kbe-compiled/), so building a kbe might only take a few minutes.

 ```bash
 make build_kbe